google/koladata/docs/overview.md

 ## DataSlices of Structured Data, Explosion/Implosion and Attribute Access

-When working with slices of structured data (entities/objects, lists and dicts), the operation is applied to **all the items** in the DataSlice **simultaneously**.
+When working with DataSlices of structured data (entities/objects, lists and dicts), the operation is applied to **all the items** in the DataSlice **simultaneously**.

 ```py